 Dr. Suskauer is board-certified in pediatrics and physical medicine and rehabilitation.
 She holds subspecialty certification in pediatric rehabilitation medicine.

-Dr. Suskauer’s primary research focus is understanding and optimizing outcomes after childhood brain injury.
+Dr. Suskauer’s primary research focus is understanding and optimizing outcomes after childhood brain injury, including concussion.
 Her projects include: investigating the use of neuroimaging and neurobehavioral assessments to improve understanding of brain-behavior relationships after traumatic brain injury, identifying the relationship between early physiological and functional variables and long-term outcome after brain injury and optimizing evaluation and treatment of children with disorders of consciousness after brain injury.

-Dr. Suskauer’s additional research and clinical interests include evaluating functional outcomes in individuals with Sturge-Weber Syndrome and caring for children with limb deficiencies.
+Dr. Suskauer’s additional research and clinical interests include evaluating functional outcomes in individuals with Sturge-Weber Syndrome and caring for children with limb differences.

 - Children, ages 10-17, with traumatic brain injury

 - Children, ages 8-18, who have had a traumatic brain injury

 - Right-handed teenagers, 13-17 years old, with a sports-related concussion

 - Right-handed teenagers, 13-17 years old, who have never had a concussion